hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_poems/234_a_song_i_sing_to_thee.md

 The world no more distinguishable, now,
 No more conceivable; when sun and moon
 And all the outspent stars, remain no more —
-Then is the state of Mahâ-Nirvâna,
+Then is the state of Mahā-Nirvāna,
 When action, act, and actor, are no more,
 When instrumentality is no more;
 Great darkness veils the bosom of the dark —